Unconditional Love – BT20

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

-Our only real evangelistic witness, the “much fruit that glorifies My Father to wholly/definitively/already be His disciples” (a) that shows, demonstrates, or proves that we indeed are meno abiding/connected-to/cohabitating/remaining IN the Vine of Jesus (b) that is related to the “New Man that you have already put on [like fresh, never-before-used, clean clothes]” (c) is “NOW beyond ALL these [previous things to wholly/definitively put on, like brand-new clothes], this unconditional-love, which IS the bond of perfect unity” (d).
-Certainly our “much fruit” is related to the “[singular] fruit of the Spirit IS-defined-as/exists-as unconditional-love” (e).
+Our only real evangelistic witness is unconditional-love, which is the “much fruit that glorifies My Father to wholly/definitively/already be His disciples” (a) that indeed shows, demonstrates, or proves that we actually are meno abiding/connected-to/cohabitating/remaining IN the Vine of Jesus (b).
+This unconditional-love is directly related to the behaviors of the “New Man that you have already put on [like fresh, never-before-used, clean clothes]” (c), which is “NOW beyond ALL these [previous things to wholly/definitively put on, like brand-new clothes], that is, unconditional-love, which IS the bond of perfect unity” (d).
+Certainly our “much fruit” is related to the “[singular] fruit of the Spirit IS-presently/ongoingly-defined-as/exists-as unconditional-love” (e).
 Certainly this is our “labor of unconditional-love” (f).
-Certainly it is “your unconditional-love toward all the saints” that Paul even “heard of” (g).
-The Lord “eido mentally ‘sees’ to perceive/know your works: your service [of] unconditional-love and/coupled patient-endurance [of] trusting-relying-faith” (h). <Notes> a) John 15:8, b) John 15:5, c) Colossians 3:10, d) Colossians 3:14, e) Galatians 5:22, f) 1 Thessalonians 1:3, g) Ephesians 1:15; Colossians 1:4; Philemon 5, h) Revelation 2:19.
+Certainly it is “your unconditional-love toward all the saints” that Paul even “heard of” in his travels (g).
+The Lord “eido mentally ‘sees’ to perceive/know your works: your service [of] unconditional-love and/coupled patient-endurance [of] trusting-relying-faith” (h). <Notes> a) John 15:8, b) John 15:5, c) Colossians 3:10, d) Colossians 3:14, e) Galatians 5:22, f) 1 Thessalonians 1:3, g) Ephesians 1:15; Colossians 1:4; Philemon 5, h) Revelation 2:19 – this is the way the Greek phrasing combines.

 A ‘key heavenly’ part of our salvation from the definition above is “to be delivered from the captivity or slavery” of the Law (a) that Satan uses to accuse us, and so 97.4% of the OT would never be preached or taught in the NT church – see Logos Word of God – BT5a and Logos Word of God – BT8.
 That is because the Law empowers sin (b) since it arouses sin (c) and multiplies it (d), for “where there is no Law there is no transgression” (e) for “sin is NOT counted where there is no Law” (f).
 All rules-based religions of the world, like the OT Law, are based on these “weak and worthless stoicheion elementary-rudimentary ‘abc’ fundamental principles” that through Christ we were supposed “to have died to” (g).
 Even if the rest of the OT (2.6%) consists of prophetic “stoicheion doctrines of Christ” to help convert Jews to Christ (h), it is still “milk” for babies compared to the “solid food of discernment of the Holy Spirit” (i) – see New Covenant Ways – BT16, Least Among You – BT8. <Notes> a) Galatians 2:4, 4:3, 24, 5:1; Romans 8:15, b) 1 Corinthians 15:56, c) Romans 7:5, d) Romans 7:8, 13, e) Romans 4:15, f) Romans 5:13, g) Galatians 4:3, 9; Colossians 2:8, 20, h) Hebrews 6:1 – see Logos Word of God – BT6, i) Hebrew 5:12-14.

 This is how to deal with Satan’s accusations and the guilt we and others feel from sin.
 And when Satan brings it back up, we again take it back to Christ’s cross for cleansing to “rebuke those demons,” just as Jesus did, for repeated freedom and healing – salvation as “restoration to wholeness” is not an event but a process!
-This is what it means to “submit ourselves to God” or surrender-control and relatedly “resist/stand-againt the devil so he will flee from us” per James 4:7.
-This is our Matthew 6:13 Lord’ Prayer for God’s kingdom enabling-power and glory: “in possibility not being eisphero lead-brought-unto-the-result-of peirasmos [singular] testing/trying-to-prove-genuineness but instead wholly/definitively rhuomai ‘snatched or drawn up/out from, rescued, delivered’ from the evil [one].”
+This is what it means to “submit ourselves to God” or surrender-control and then relatedly “resist/stand-against the devil so he will flee from us” per James 4:7.
+This is our Matthew 6:13 Lord’ Prayer for God’s kingdom enabling-power and glory: “in possibility not being eisphero lead-brought-unto-the-result-of peirasmos [singular] testing/trying-to-prove-our-genuineness but instead wholly/definitively rhuomai ‘snatched or drawn up/out from, rescued, delivered’ from the evil [one].”
+We pray to have nothing to do with Satan or his ways of accusation, so we pray to be protected from him and testing trials.

-Thus this ‘unconditional-love in action’ is key to the kingdom of God coming and God’s will being done on earth as it is in heaven – it central to ‘the binding and loosing’ we often hear about.
-It is the only NT commandment given to saved people!
+Thus this ‘unconditional-love in action’ is key to the kingdom of God coming and God’s will being done on earth as it is in heaven – it central to ‘the binding and loosing’ we often hear about in the NT.
+It is the only NT entole commandment given to saved people!
 The process of “restoration to wholeness and health” that is integral to salvation involves our “reconciliation with God and people.”
 We cannot separate any of this!
-Sin, shame, and guilt aren’t “denied, suppressed, sublimated, or deflected” as the world does.
+Sin, shame, and guilt aren’t “denied, suppressed, sublimated, or deflected” as the world try to do.
 Christians aren’t to treat symptoms!
-No, we forgive or “throw away the Law of justice” against ourselves and others at the cross, nailing it to the cross, through total surrender by repentance, confession, and water-baptism to Christ’s blood-redeeming justice to cleanse US from ALL unrighteousness so He can be faithful to keep His promise to forgive US.
+No, we forgive or “throw away the books of the Law of fairness & justice” against ourselves and others at the cross, nailing it to the cross, through total surrender by repentance, confession, and water-baptism, thrown away to Christ’s blood-redeeming justice to cleanse US from ALL unrighteousness so He can be faithful to keep His promise to forgive US.
+Justice is served only at the cross.
 Yes, we can “loose” this forgiveness on ourselves and even on those who sin against us!